-Dr. Strait believes that it is best to keep your natural tooth whenever possible.
-He also believes that all endodontic treatments should be pain-free, and the vast majority of his cases can be treated successfully in one appointment.
-He even has experience in the retreatment of failed root canal procedures, which makes up about half of all our root canal procedures.
-In his skilled hands, you don’t have to let your negative experiences with root canal therapy ruin your dental health.
+Our dentist believes that it is best to keep your natural tooth whenever possible.
+We also believe that all endodontic treatments should be pain-free, and the vast majority of our cases can be treated successfully in one appointment.
+In our dentist’s skilled hands, you don’t have to let any negative experiences with root canal therapy ruin your dental health.

-Through his experience and training, Dr. Strait has learned cutting-edge techniques that help ensure our endodontic treatments are performed quickly and thoroughly.
+Through their experience and training, our dentist uses techniques that help ensure our endodontic treatments are performed quickly and thoroughly.
 They involve:

 - The newest computer-generated technology